 With its soft sand and crystal blue water, Coolangatta beach is another Gold Coast beach that you will want to visit.
-This beach caters to all kinds of people with it’s surrounding parklands, wheelchair access to the beach, volleyball courts and a local Surf Club.
+This beach caters to everyone, with its surrounding parklands, wheelchair access to the beach, volleyball courts and a local Surf Club.
 The water at this beach is also very calm and safe, making it perfect for swimming or even beginner surfers.

 North Stradbroke Island is home to Cylinder beach.
 It’s been awarded as Queensland’s best beach for two consecutive years by Surf Life Saving Queensland in 2018 and 2019.
-This beach is particularly loved by families, as it has safe swimming conditions.
-It also has camping options just meters from the beach, and many picnic areas.
-If you are not so keen on camping and picnic, not to worry.
+This beach is particularly loved by families, as it has safer swimming conditions than much of Stradbroke Island.
+A short distance away at Adder Rock, you’ll find a patrolled beach too.
+Cylinder Beach has camping options just meters from the surf, and many picnic areas.
+If you are not so keen on camping and having picnics, don’t worry.
 There are many restaurants, cafes and hotels within walking distance from Cylinder beach.

 This beach is probably the most beautiful beach I have ever visited in Australia.
 Furthermore, it’s located in the heart of the Great Barrier Reef.
 It’s only a short trip from the nearby Hamilton Island.
 This famous beach is picture-perfect with its pure white silica sand and beautifully coloured blue waters.
 Trust me – this is a beach you will want on your bucket list.

-Fitzroy Island is located approximately 29km south of Cairns in north Queensland.
+Fitzroy Island is located approximately 45 minutes from Cairns in north Queensland, by boat.
 This beach is a peaceful and relaxing environment that’s secluded.
 In the waters off the shore, you can snorkel and explore through the shallow coral reefs.
-Snorkelling & admiring the colourful marine life that live in the reefs of Fitzroy Island draws many to the area.
+Snorkelling & admiring the colourful marine life that lives on the reefs of Fitzroy Island draws many to the area.
 So, if you find yourself on Fitzroy Island, make sure you visit Nudey Beach.
 You can’t pass up experiencing the natural beauty of the place.

-Heading north to Cairns, Trinity Beach offers a laid back lifestyle.
+Heading north to Cairns, Trinity Beach offers a laid-back lifestyle.
 This beach is one of many northern beaches that line the Cairns Coral Coast.
-Just behind the beach it the esplanade lined with almond and coconut trees.
+Behind the beach you’ll find the esplanade, lined with almond and coconut trees.
 Near Trinity beach, there is holiday accommodation, dining options, playgrounds, and BBQ facilities.
 Also, there are many different walking trails nearby to explore all the beautiful native flora and fauna.